 Peritonitis is an inflammation of the tissue covering the abdominal organs and abdominal walls.
 The inflammation is commonly caused by bacterial infection.
-Peritonitis is a very serious condition that needs urgent medical attention.
+Peritonitis is a life-threatening condition that needs urgent medical attention.

 What is peritonitis?